 Arrest made after remains of missing Kentucky teen found 10 years later

-Posted at 8:15 AM, July 29, 2020 and last updated 10:12 AM, July 30, 2020
+Posted at 8:15 AM, July 29, 2020 and last updated 11:51 AM, July 11, 2023

-An arrest has been made four months after the remains of 17-year-old Paige Johnson were found in Ohio.
-Authorities arrested Jacob Bumpass on July 28.
-He has been indicted on charges of Tampering with Evidence and Abuse of a Corpse in Clermont County, Ohio.
+Authorities arrested Jacob Bumpass on July 28, 2020, on charges of tampering with evidence and abuse of a corpse in Clermont County, Ohio.
 Bumpass was the last person to see Johnson alive when she disappeared ten years ago.
 During the initial investigation in 2010, Bumpass was never named a suspect.

-Bumpass told authorities he dropped Johnson off at the intersection of 15th St. and Scott Blvd. around 1:00 a.m., however his cellphone never pinged in that area.
+Bumpass told authorities he dropped Johnson off at the intersection of 15th St. and Scott Blvd. around 1:00 a.m., however, his cellphone never pinged in that area.
 His cellphone instead reportedly pinged near Johnson’s home in Florence, then later near East Fork State Park in Clermont County, Ohio.

-The investigation into Johnson’s disappearance went on and Bumpass was never named a suspect or charged.
+The investigation into Johnson’s disappearance went on, and Bumpass was never named a suspect or charged.

 In a press release, Kenton County Commonwealth’s Attorney Rob Sanders said, “No one has been honest with police about their interactions with Mr. Bumpass, what he said, what he may have told them, where he may have been.
 His own family, his friends, his relatives, have all gotten in the way of police investigations in a number of different turns.”